 For the highest possible shine, use our Clear Gloss Lacquer or several coats of our food and toy safe Gloss Finishing Wax.

-For the adventurous colourist, Intrinsic Colours can be mixed together to create even more shades or thinned with water for a lighter shade.
+For the adventurous colourist, Intrinsic Colours can be mixed to create even more shades or thinned with water for a lighter shade.

 *Colours shown are for reference only.
 Accurate colour rendition may vary from device to device.
 It is recommended you test the colours before committing them to your work.